kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Now, one of them—**VENUS**—glows blood-red.
 It pulses, silently mocking the others.
 It bleeds in time with her breath.

 > **EDELWEISS:**
 > “Greetings, citizens.
-This is Avery-Mary Edelweiss… former chief executive officer… Neptune quadrant.”
+This is Avery-Mary Edelweiss… former chief executive officer… **NEPTUNE** sector.”

 Her voice is thin.
 She speaks like she's unraveling from the inside.